Film Review – Jack Reacher (2012)

 With the sequel Jack Reacher: Never Go Back coming out this coming weekend, I thought it be fun to revisit the original Jack Reacher!
 As always, the review will be spoiler free.

-Let me start be saying that I have always been a fan of Tom Cruise.
-I try to keep the actor’s performance separate from the actor’s personal life (which is very necessary to be able to view Tom Cruise‘s films objectively).
-Cruise is a big proponent of giving movie-goers their money’s worth when they see one of his movies, which I can really appreciate because you know going into a movie with Tom Cruise that he’s going to give his best effort.
+Let me start by saying that I have always been a fan of Tom Cruise.
+I try to keep the actor’s performance separate from the actor’s personal life (which is very necessary to be able to view Tom Cruise’s films objectively).
+Cruise is a big proponent of giving moviegoers their money’s worth when they see one of his movies.
+I can really appreciate this because you know going into a movie with Tom Cruise that he’s going to give his best effort.

 Another little nugget concerning Cruise is that he loves to work with the same group of writers and directors.
 Christopher McQuarrie, the director of Jack Reacher, has worked previously with Cruise on movies such as Valkyrie and would work with him later on in Mission Impossible: Rogue Nation a few years later.
 It seems to work well for Cruise as even his weaker film efforts are still very watchable.

 Jack Reacher falls near the weaker end of Cruise’s filmography, being a mixed bag at best.
 There is a good amount of to like in this movie.
 For one, Cruise gives a typically strong performance.
 He is very believable as the popular book character and is the saving grace of this movie.
 He delivers some laughably bad dialogue with enough panache to make it sound mediocre.
 Also, the opening scene showing the shooting really had me locked in to this movie (I became pretty disappointed that the rest of the movie failed to deliver).
 McQuarrie utilizes a really cool technique in the opening scene by using no score or any added sound effects.
 It adds up to a very chilling and visceral shooting scene where the only noise is the blast of a sniper and the muffled screams of people across the river in Pittsburgh.